Gold rush draws hundreds of dredging rafts to Amazon tributary

 A spokesperson for Brazil's environmental protection agency Ibama said the illegal dredging on the Madeira river was the responsibility not of the federal government but of Amazonas state and its environmental agency IPAAM.

-The head of IPAAM, Juliano Valente, said his agency has instructed state security forces to act, but he insisted that the river is federal jurisdiction and so enforcement should fall to federal police and the National Mining Agency (ANM).
+The IPAAM said in a statement that the rafts anchored on the river were under federal jurisdiction, so the National Mining Agency (ANM) was responsible for licensing and it was up to the federal police to see if any crimes had been committed.
+River traffic and pollution was the Navy's area, IPAAM said.

-Federal police and the ANM did not immediately respond to a request for comment.
+The ANM said it was looking into the matter.
+The Federal police did not immediately respond to a request for comment.

 "It's a free-for-all.
 None of the authorities are doing anything to stop illegal mining, which has become a epidemic in the Amazon," Aguiar said.

-(Reporting by Bruno Kelly Writing by Anthony Boadle Editing by Brad Haynes and Mark Potter)
+(Reporting by Bruno Kelly Writing by Anthony Boadle Editing by Brad Haynes, Mark Potter and Aurora Ellis)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))